 Hop on the train at Cais de Sodre station in Lisbon, and almost every stop is a beautiful beach as you head west.
 In particular, we loved Carcavelos, Cascais and Guincho.
 Some of Lisbon’s best beaches are south of the city, but you’ll most likely need a car to get to places like Costa da Caparica or Meco.

 In Porto, the smaller size of the city and the river has its perks.
-You can get to the closest beach, Praia do Carneiro, with a 10-minute drive out of the city.
+You can get to Porto’s closest beach, Praia do Carneiro, with a 10-minute drive out of the city.
 Both Porto and Gaia have beaches with large stretches of soft sand and blue waters great for swimming and surfing.

 Lisbon‘s Barrio Alto neighborhood is known for its nightlife.
 The area comes alive late, like 2 to 3 am, with plenty of bars, restaurants, people and live music for the party.
 Closer to the river, Cais de Sodre is also a popular spot.